100 years ago there was a great explorer named Vilhjalmur Stefansson who spent 11 years in the arctic.

 I did not lose any weight whatsoever.
 However, my body re-compositioned from skinny-fat and bloated to lean and hard.

-I was never hungry, I never experienced a night going to bed hungry, I aways ate until I was full and I never counted calories.
+I was never hungry, I never experienced a night going to bed hungry, I always ate until I was full and I never counted calories.

 I did not start this diet simply to lose weight or get lean, I did it entirely for health.
 But being able to maintain a lean stomach and not have to be hungry was a great bonus.